DataRecce/recce-documentation/docs/docs/index.md

 ---

-# Recce
+# Start your Data Reconnaissance Mission

-Recce is pull request (PR) review tool designed for dbt projects.
-Recce enables you to perform validation checks of you modeling changes by comparing two environments, such as development and production, and use these checks to build better pull request comments.
+## What is `Recce`?

-## What's a `Recce`
+`Recce` is a data-change validation tool for [dbt](https://www.getdbt.com/) projects. `Recce` provides a convenient platform to perform cross-environment diffs as data modeling validations.
+Use these validations in your pull request (PR) comment to demonstrate proof-of-correctness of your modeling changes and speed up thew QA process of PR review.

-Recce, pronounced 'reh-key', is short for reconnaissance.
-We chose this name because Recce is used to explore and assess the impact of your modeling changes on data.
+## The definition of `Recce`

-Add a 'Data Recce' to your workflow to stop pushing breaking changes to production.
+`Recce` (/ˈrɛki/), pronounced 'reh-kee', is short for 'reconnaissance'.
+We chose this name as it's the perfect fit for a tool you'll use to perform data reconnaissance to discover and assess the impact of data modeling changes.
+Add a `Data Recce` to your pull request workflow and stop pushing breaking changes to production.